F5Networks/terraform-provider-bigip/website/docs/d/bigip_ltm_monitor.html.markdown

 For resources should be named with their "full path".
 The full path is the combination of the partition + name of the resource.
 For example /Common/my-pool.

-This resource is helpful when configuring the BIG-IP device_name in cluster or in HA mode.
 ## Example Usage